Brick polytopes of spherical subword complexes and generalized associahedra: Main results

 \begin{theorem} For any reduced expression~$\sq{c}$ of any Coxeter element~$c$ of~$W$, the polar of the brick polytope~$\brickPolytope(\cw{c})$ realizes the subword complex~$\clustercomplex$, and thus the $c$-cluster complex of type~$W$. \end{theorem}

 We prove that brick polytopes are in fact translates of the known realizations of the generalized associahedra~\cite{ChapotonFominZelevinsky, HohlwegLangeThomas, Stella}.
 We thus obtain the vertex description of these realizations, and a Minkowski sum decomposition into Coxeter matroid polytopes.
 Furthermore, we obtain independent elementary proofs of the following two results, which are the heart of the construction of~\cite{HohlwegLangeThomas}.
 We say that an element $w \in W$ is a \defn{singleton} if $\projectionMap^{-1}(\projectionMap(w)) = \{w\}$.
+We denote here by~$q \eqdef \sum_s \omega_s$ the sum of all weights of~$\nabla$.

-\begin{proposition} Up to translation by a vector~$\translation$, the brick polytope~$\brickPolytope(\cw{c})$ is obtained from the balanced $W$-permutahedron~$\perm(W)$ removing all facets which do not intersect the set $\bigset{w\big(\sum_s \omega_s\big)}{w \in W \text{singleton} }.$ \end{proposition}
+\begin{proposition} Up to translation by a vector~$\translation$, the brick polytope~$\brickPolytope(\cw{c})$ is obtained from the balanced $W$-permutahedron~$\Perm$ removing all facets which do not intersect the set $\bigset{w(q)}{w \in W \text{singleton} }.$ \end{proposition}

-\begin{proposition} The following properties are equivalent for an element~$w \in W$: \begin{enumerate}[(i)] \item The element $w$ is a singleton. \item The root configuration~$\Roots{\projectionMap(w)} \eqdef \set{\Root{\projectionMap(w)}{i}}{i \in \projectionMap(w)}$ equals~$w(\Delta)$. \item The weight configuration~$\Weights{\projectionMap(w)} \eqdef \set{\Weight{\projectionMap(w)}{i}}{i \in \projectionMap(w)}$ equals~$w(\nabla)$. \item The vertices~$\brickVector(\projectionMap(w))$ of the brick polytope~$\brickPolytope(\cw{c})$ and~$w(q)$ of the balanced $W$-permutahedron~$\perm(W)$ coincide up to~$\translation$, \ie~${\brickVector(\projectionMap(w)) = \translation + w(q)}$. \item There exist reduced expressions~$\sq{w}$ of~$w$ and~$\sq{c}$ of~$c$ such that~$\sq{w}$ is a prefix of~$\cwo{c}$. \item The complement of~$\projectionMap(w)$ in~$\cw{c}$ is~$\cwo{c}$. \end{enumerate} \end{proposition}
+\begin{proposition} The following properties are equivalent for an element~$w \in W$: \begin{enumerate}[(i)] \item The element $w$ is a singleton. \item The root configuration~$\Roots{\projectionMap(w)} \eqdef \set{\Root{\projectionMap(w)}{i}}{i \in \projectionMap(w)}$ equals~$w(\Delta)$. \item The weight configuration~$\Weights{\projectionMap(w)} \eqdef \set{\Weight{\projectionMap(w)}{i}}{i \in \projectionMap(w)}$ equals~$w(\nabla)$. \item The vertices~$\brickVector(\projectionMap(w))$ of the brick polytope~$\brickPolytope(\cw{c})$ and~$w(q)$ of the balanced $W$-permutahedron~$\Perm$ coincide up to~$\translation$, \ie~${\brickVector(\projectionMap(w)) = \translation + w(q)}$. \item There exist reduced expressions~$\w$ of~$w$ and~$\sq{c}$ of~$c$ such that~$\w$ is a prefix of~$\cwo{c}$. \item The complement of~$\projectionMap(w)$ in~$\cw{c}$ is~$\cwo{c}$. \end{enumerate} \end{proposition}

+With some additional efforts, our vertex description of the brick polytope can be exploited to prove that the vertex barycenter of the generalized associahedron ${\brickPolytope(\cw{c}) - \translation}$ coincides with that of the $W$-permutahedron~$\Perm$.
+This property was conjectured in~\cite{HohlwegLangeThomas} and proven in type~$A$ and~$B$ in~\cite{HohlwegLortieRaymond}.
+The technical details needed for this proof will appear in a forthcoming paper~\cite{PilaudStump-barycenter}.